lambduh/lambduh-gulp/README.md

 }
 ```

 Uploading also assumes your have permissions to update lambda functions from your machine.
-This takes time to configure via the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html), but the resulting workflow is well worth it in my experience.
+This takes time to configure via the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html), but the resulting workflow is worth it.
 And besides, AWS's interface is much easier to use from the commandline relative to the non-sense they present in the console.

+## Other gulp tasks

+Note that if you're not careful, you may overwrite some of the gulp tasks this module uses.
+If any of these are silly (i.e. this module shouldn't own the namespace), let me know and I can prefix all of them:

+- `clean`
+- `js`
+- `bin`
+- `node-mods`
+- `zip`
+- `lambda-zip`
+- `upload`
+- `zipload`

 # Reach out!